 National Poetry Day

-We took part in National Poetry Day on Friday 7th October, with children mixing year groups and classes to read, recite and discuss poetry around the theme of 'messages'.
-The children created some wonderful work and wrote some beautiful poems inspired by the poets they looked at.
-Have a look in our photo gallery for some more pictures from the day!
+We take part in National Poetry Day every year in October, with children mixing year groups and classes to read, recite and discuss poetry around the theme of 'messages'.
+The children create some wonderful work and write some beautiful poems inspired by the poets they look at.

 Summer Reading Challenge!